renolteng/NemCommunityClient/README.md

 There are two NCC maven packages:

 - nem-client-api: Contains all NCC functionality as well as the web UX.
+- nem-monitor: Monitors NCC and local NIS, provides visual feedback on actual status of those apps.

+There two more packages
-- nem-client-download: Used by WebStart to download NCC and NIS.
+- nem-client-download: Used by WebStart to download NCC and NIS. (deprecated, switched to installer version)

-If the maven goal "install" is processed, a JNLP file is generated, all dependent libs are signed with the self-signed certificate which is included in the project.
-This will be replaced by an official CA-authority certificate in the near future.
+- nem-console: A command-line tool providing utility functionality.

 Building
 --------